bit-sync/Echo-kernel/README.md

 # Echo Kernel

-Kernel written in asembelly and c
+Kernel written in asmbelly and c

-umm, not much documentation yet. but i havent done much with this anyway.